ValentinViennot/evergreen-notes-markdown-website/notes/projects/Open Market/foundation/The Open Market foundation paper.md

 #### 1.2.3.
 Value

-Value is multi-faceted, encompassing intrinsic value, market value, and perceived value.
+Value is multi-faceted, including intrinsic value, market value, and perceived value.
 Intrinsic value refers to the inherent worth of a commodity based on its utility and the limited resources involved in its production.
 Market value (also referred to as exchange value or price) is determined by the equilibrium in a market of supply and demand.
-Perceived value, on the other hand, extends beyond these factors, encompassing consumer perceptions, brand strength, and other intangible elements.
+Perceived value, on the other hand, depends on consumer perceptions, brand strength, and other intangible elements.

 #### 1.2.4.
 Speculation

-Speculation plays a critical role in the current economic system, driving investment decisions and market movements.
+Speculation plays a defining role in the current economic system, driving investment decisions and market movements.
 Investors make (more or less) informed predictions about future market trends, investing in assets they believe will increase in value over time.
-While speculation contributes to market volatility, it also provides liquidity and can lead to efficient resource allocation, as it often reflects broader market sentiments and expectations.
-Speculation plays an essential role in the price discovery exercise.
+While speculation contributes to market volatility, it also provides liquidity and can lead to efficient resource allocation, often reflecting broader market sentiments and expectations.
+Speculation plays an essential role in the price discovery mechanism.

 #### 1.2.5.
 Currency

-Currency facilitates trade by providing a standard measure of value and a mechanism for storing wealth.
+Currency facilitates trades by providing a standard measure of value and a mechanism for storing wealth.
 Modern economies predominantly use fiat money as their currencies, which derives its value not from physical properties or backing by a commodity but from the trust and credit of the economy.
 Any medium of exchange in an economy can qualify as a currency.

 ### 1.3.
-The Knowledge economy
+The Knowledge Economy

-The knowledge economy represents a paradigm shift in economic models, transitioning from reliance on tangible, physical goods to prioritizing knowledge-intensive activities.—characterized by innovation and driven by human capital and intellectual property.
+The knowledge economy represents a paradigm shift in economic models, transitioning from reliance on tangible, physical goods to prioritizing knowledge-intensive activities—characterized by innovation and driven by human capital and intellectual property.

 #### 1.3.1.
 Intangible assets and Innovation

-The focus is on non-rivalrous, knowledge-based goods such as intellectual property and digital content.
+The knowledge economy trades non-rivalrous, knowledge-based goods such as intellectual property and digital content.
 Unlike physical goods, these assets do not deplete through use and can be reproduced at minimal cost.

 #### 1.3.2.
 Skilled and Specialized workforce

 The workforce in a knowledge economy is highly skilled, with specialized skills required to meet the needs of the global market.
 This shift emphasizes intellectual and creative jobs over manual labor, marking a service-oriented and post-industrial transition.

 #### 1.3.3.
-Economic growth through Human intelligence
+Economic Growth through Human intelligence

 Economic development in the knowledge economy hinges on human intelligence.
 It is an environment where knowledge is acquired, created, disseminated, and applied to drive both economic and social advancement.

 #### 1.3.4.
 Digitalization and Information technology

-The rise of digitalization and information technology has been central to the evolution of the knowledge economy.
-This has led to an unprecedented expansion in the creation, storage, and global dissemination of information.
+The rise of digitalization and information technology has led to an unprecedented expansion in the creation, storage, and global dissemination of information.
 The knowledge economy has evolved into a network economy, characterized by interconnected knowledge networks and social entrepreneurship.

 #### 1.3.5.
 Scarcity comes from Curation

 In the knowledge economy, scarcity arises uniquely from the curation of abundant information.
 While knowledge and data are plentiful, the ability to effectively curate, contextualize, and derive value from this information is limited.
 Curation involves discerning relevant from irrelevant data, and presenting it in a meaningful, accessible manner.

 ### 1.4.
 Free Software

 The free software movement is grounded in the concept of freedom, not in the sense of price, but in terms of user rights and community benefits.
-It was—and is today even more—foreseen that software would eventually govern our human lives, and as such foundational software freedoms were claimed as fundamental rights.
+Because it was—and is today even more—foreseen that software would eventually govern our human lives, software freedoms were claimed as fundamental rights.

-The role of markets in human economies is to incentivize and allocate available human and natural resources to enable the greatest good for the greatest number.
-Closed-source knowledge has proven to slow down innovation and oppose the role of markets.
+The role of markets in our modern economies is to incentivize and allocate available human and natural resources to enable the greatest good for the greatest number.
+On the other hand, closed-source knowledge has proven to slow down innovation and oppose the role of markets.

+Aligned with this utilitarian objective, the free software movement proposed its philosophy to equilibrate competition forces in the markets by accounting for the special nature of software.
+The free markets and free software movements both share a fight for competition in the benefit of users and against monopolies.

 #### 1.4.1.
 Fundamental Freedoms